 NOTE 3: As described in 3GPP TS 26.506 [10], the integration/collocation of RTC AF and WebRTC signalling server is possible.
 Co-located WebRTC signalling server is able to act as a RTC AF which is accessible to 5GC, and replace some of this RTC AF's interfaces and APIs with WebRTC signalling.
 For example, interfaces and APIs between this RTC AF and UE will be replaced to avoid concurrent/redundant requests from UE.

-The interfaces described in this study correspond to the interfaces in the architecture for collaboration scenario #4 specified in TS 26.506 [10] as follows.
+The reference points in Figure 6.2.2.1-1 correspond to those defined in TS 26.506 [10] as follows:

 - Rs-u: RTC-4s